How Do I Know What Tire Is Right For My Travel Trailer Or 5th-Wheel?

 Goodyear makes some of the best tires you can get, and their trailer tires are highly recommended and trusted by RVers.
-The sidewall use durawall technology which makes them resistant to punctures, cuts and scuffs.
+The sidewalls use durawall technology which makes them resistant to punctures, cuts and scuffs.

-They are radial tires which mean better, cooler towing and less chance of a blowout.
+They are radial tires which mean better, cooler towing, and less chance of a blowout.
 The polyester material and steel belts are strong, durable, and great for towing heavy loads.

 The speed rating for these trailer tires is 87 mph.
 That’s fast for a travel trailer or 5th-wheel and it’s not recommended to go over 65 mph when towing but if you want the option to go faster then Goodyear Endurance has you covered.